-10.3 Disposal of fish to a fish receiver - SBT04A farm catch disposal record
+10.3 Disposal of fish to a fish receiver - SBT04B or eSBT04 farm catch disposal record

-SBT must not be transferred to a farm or otherwise disposed of unless the farm owner or person in Australia is a holder of a Commonwealth Fish Receiver Permit.
+SBT must not be transferred to a farm or otherwise disposed of unless the farm owner or person in Australia is a holder of a Commonwealth Fish Receiver Permit (FRP).

-An SBT04A form must be completed by the Fish Receiver Permit Holder or their authorised agent immediately on completion of the verified count of fish into the receiver's farm cage.
-Part 1 of the SBT04A form is to be completed by the fish receiver permit holder or their authorised agent and Part 2 is completed by the Quota holder or their authorised agent and Part 3 is completed by Seatec Pty Ltd.
+An SBT04B form must be completed by the FRP holder or their authorised agent immediately on completion of the verified count of fish into the receiver's farm cage.
+The SBT04B should be completed as follows:

+- 1. Part 1 must be completed by fish receiver permit holder or their authorised agent. - 2.
+Part 2 must be completed by quota holder or their authorised agent. - 3.
+Part 3 must be complete by AFMA's Authorised Representative (AAR) (currently Seatec Pty Ltd).